coherence-community/coherence-demo/README.md

 ### Download Oracle Coherence 14.1.1.0.0 or later.

-   You can download it from http://www.oracle.com/technetwork/middleware/coherence/downloads/index.html.
+   You can download Coherence from http://www.oracle.com/technetwork/middleware/coherence/downloads/index.html.

    If you want to demonstrate the Coherence VisualVM plug-in, follow the instructions to install: https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.0/manage/using-jmx-manage-oracle-coherence.html